Nonfiction / Reference Books

 When their Ukrainian grandmother is lost on a trans-Atlantic Flight, a Pinterest-addicted supermom and her Bohemian sister are swept into a quest across eastern Europe to find the woman who had always told more tales than truths.

-From Poland to Slovakia to Hungary and beyond, Larissa and Ira navigate the steps of Ukrainian folk dance, the cliff-side paths of Slovak Paradise National Park, “sextremism” feminist movements, and the face of Romani discrimination, all for the sake of chasing who they’re starting to believe is a true Baba Yaga.
+From Poland to Slovakia to Hungary and beyond, Larissa and Ira navigate the steps of Ukrainian folk dance, the cliff-side paths of Slovak Paradise National Park, and the stark realities of surviving in absolute isolation, all for the sake of chasing who they’re starting to believe is a true Baba Yaga.

-Understanding their Ukrainian roots has never been more clear.
+Understanding their family’s roots has never been more clear.

 Everyone assumes that Gloria murdered her boyfriend, and she’d much rather embrace this assumption than admit the truth of what really happened.
 Working as the cotton candy girl at a Depression-era fairground deep in the Appalachian Mountains of Virginia, she expects the shunning of her neighbors, but she has no idea how far a generation bent on “survival of the fittest” will go.

 In the present day, Mattox works in Lakeside Strip Mall, where she’s learned a fairground once stood.
 She’s new to the area, seeking an escape from her old life of high tech revolutions and lies, yet rumors swirl around the old house she’s purchased, rumors that build it up as a shrine of hatred that still mark it as a target for vandalism.
 Her embrace of a technology-free, old Appalachian lifestyle isn’t enough to keep them protected.
 The discovery of the true story of her house’s former occupant secures her fate—for the better or the worse, Mattox is scared to find out.